NV Solar Facts: What Reno Should Know in 2021

 Solar and Battery Backup Compatibility

-Everyone who gets solar should consider adding a battery backup option.
+Everyone who installs solar should consider adding a battery backup option.
 Here are some of the reasons for battery backup that Nevadans should consider.

 Save Your Reno Home from Declining Net Metering Returns